Advocating For Change

 Advocating for change requires individuals to participate in the legislative process as a vital part of ending domestic and sexual violence.
 Here are a few ways you can engage in public policy advocacy:

-Contact your senators or representatives to ask them to support or oppose legislation.
-It’s important for legislators to know how their constituents will be impacted by legislation.
+Contact your Senators or Representatives to ask them to support or oppose legislation.
+It’s important for legislators to know how their constituents will be affected by legislation.
 In addition to phone calls and emails, social media is also an effective advocacy strategy.
-Communicate directly to state and federal legislators using Twitter.
-You can follow along during the Missouri legislative session by searching for tweets using #moleg, tweet about legislation using the same hashtag, and tag your representatives as another way to express your support or opposition to a bill or decision by your legislators. #moleg only applies to the Missouri General Assembly, however, you can tag your federal representatives in tweets about federal policy and legislation.
+Communicate directly with state and federal legislators using social media, or by calling your legislator’s office.

 For a map of Missouri’s Congressional Districts, websites, and contact information for Missouri’s U.S. Senators and Representatives, and members of the Missouri General Assembly, go to the Missouri Secretary of State’s Roster.